amiantos/impostor/README.md

 3. Update `config.json` with your own credentials and configuration options.

-  a.
-You may have to Google how to create a Discord bot if you don't already know how.
+   1. You may have to Google how to create a Discord bot if you don't already know how.

 5. Start your bot